imoote/gitnotes/README.md

 I don't generally use public/open repositories, but I'm pushing these "**_Personal Programming Notes_**" to public/open repositories to both provide real-world experience with the open repository (and to possibly provide some quick-ref notes to anyone who may be interested).

-I don't know how social _GitHub_ is; typographical and grammar corrections welcome; other comments and suggestions welcome from _experienced users of **GIT** only_.
+I don't know how social _GitHub_ is; typographical and grammatical corrections are always welcome; other comments and suggestions will be tolerated from _experienced users of **GIT** only_.
 I have little patience for ultracrepidarian advice.

 My personal programming notes are generally neither useful as tutorials nor helpful to inexperienced users.
 For an in-depth Git reference you should download "**_Pro Git, Second Edition_**" from https://git-scm.com/book/en/v2, updated regularly and available in fifteen languages online, most of which also seem to be downloadable in at least one of PDF, EPUB, or MOBI formats.
 Don't leave home without it.